HomeBlogGovernment Contractor Hearing Conservation: Which OSHA Standard Applies at Federal Worksites?

 Which OSHA Standard Applies

-Shipyard employment (ship repair, shipbuilding at naval facilities)29 CFR 1915 Subpart B85 dBA TWA90 dBA TWAApplies to shipyard activities at naval installations; similar HCP requirements to 1910.95
+Shipyard employment (ship repair at naval facilities)29 CFR 1915 Subpart B85 dBA TWA90 dBA TWA

 OSHA Enforcement at Federal Facilities

-OSHA and DoD have a Memorandum of Understanding (MOU) governing OSHA access to military installations for inspecting contractor worksites.
-OSHA inspectors may access installations subject to security and access requirements — which may require advance coordination, but do not prevent inspections.
+OSHA and DoD have a Memorandum of Understanding governing OSHA access to military installations for inspecting contractor worksites.
+OSHA inspectors may access installations subject to security requirements — coordination may be required, but inspections are not prevented.
+Installation safety offices that identify HCP deficiencies in contractor operations may refer the matter directly to OSHA.

 The Contractor–Government Boundary